dstein64/pyfms/README.rst

 Features
 --------

--  Various algorithms for searching for optimal parameters
+-  Sample weighting
 -  For binary classification, this implementation uses a logit function combined with a cross entropy loss function.
--  Sample weighting
--  Extensible regularizatoin and loss function optimization
+-  Extensibility of algorithms for: regularization, loss function optimization, and the error function

 Installation
 ------------